Nick Tilsley: Reception

 In her review of soaps during the first half of 2010, Low Culture columnist Ruth Deller criticised the casting of Ben Price in the role of Nick, by stating: "we're all familiar with the way characters can suffer from SORAS (soap opera rapid ageing syndrome), but this usually happens to child or teen characters, not characters in their late twenties.
 However, it must have happened to Nick – how else would you explain him returning to the soap ten years older than he should be?
 Casting a much older actor was never going to be the easiest transition, but that aside, there doesn't seem to have been an awful lot of point to his on/off return.
 He wasn't the most likeable character when he was in it before and he isn't particularly interesting now."
+In 2014, Matt Bramford from What to Watch put Nick's recasting on his list of the 18 best recastings in British and Australian soap operas, commenting, "In a transformation that nobody will forget, little Nicky Tilsley (played by Warren Jackson) reappeared one year on with long blonde hair and rock hard abs; yep - pop heart-throb Adam..."
 In August 2017, Price was longlisted for Best Exit at the Inside Soap Awards, while Nick's quicksand accident was longlisted for Best Show-Stopper.
 Neither nominations progressed to the viewer-voted shortlist.
 Alex Ross from Planet Radio noted how Rickett's version of the character was "adored by fans".
 In 2017, Laura-Jayne Tyler from Inside Soap complained about Nick's "endless wittering and childish, spiteful game-playing", and called for Nick's exit to occur "sharpish".